yago-xd/number-guessing/README.md

 ✅ Random number between 1–100
 ✅ Validates integer input
 ✅ Counts attempts taken by the user
+✅ Timer to keep a track of time taken
 ✅ Replay feature (`Y/N`)
 ✅ Clean and readable code
 ✅ Commented and structured properly